Report on Government Services 2023

 This indicator may be measured in future by student responses to survey questions on their perceptions of the teaching environment including the curriculum.
 High or increasing proportions of students indicating positive responses to the teaching environment are desirable.

 Data are not yet available for reporting against this indicator.

 ‘Recurrent expenditure per student’ is an indicator of governments’ objective to provide school education services in an efficient manner.

 ‘Recurrent expenditure per student’ is defined as total government recurrent expenditure per FTE student, reported for government schools and for non‑government schools.
-Government recurrent expenditure per FTE student includes estimates for the User Cost of Capital (UCC) for government schools (see '6a.
-Efficiency' on the Indicator results tab).
+Government recurrent expenditure per FTE student includes estimates for the User Cost of Capital (UCC) for government schools (see 'Interpreting efficiency' data on the 'Explanatory material' tab).
 UCC is not included for non‑government schools.

-FTE student numbers (table 4A.3) are drawn from the ABS publication Schools Australia 2020 (ABS 2021) and averaged over two calendar years to match the financial year expenditure data.
+FTE student numbers (table 4A.3) are drawn from the ABS publication Schools Australia 2021 (ABS 2022) and averaged over two calendar years to match the financial year expenditure data.
 From 2018-19, FTE enrolled students used to derive NSW and total Australian recurrent expenditure per student for government and all schools excludes Norfolk Island Central School FTE enrolments.
 Responsibility for the provision of education services by Norfolk Island Central School transitioned to the Queensland Government from 1 January 2022.